abhi-glitchhg/abhi-glitchhg/README.md

 ### Hi there 👋

-I am Abhijit Deo; BITS Pilani, Goa Campus alumnus.
-I am currently exploring Deep learning with medical images.
+I am Abhijit Deo; BITS Pilani, Goa Campus alumnus. check my [website](https://abhi-glitchhg.github.io/) for more current updates

 I like to climb high trees and explore nearby jungles along with our cows :)